 Shopping

 Although you might normally associate a trip to the beach with a spot of shopping, Bondi offers both.
-Don’t be fooled by the overpriced souvenir and big brand stores on Campbell Parade facing the coast – the real gems are in the backstreets.
+Don’t be fooled by the overpriced souvenirs and big brand stores on Campbell Parade facing the coast – the real gems are in the backstreets.

 If you’re looking for a cool local designer or some handmade crafts, there are some great shops to explore in Gould St, Hall St, and Curlewis St. Bondi as a suburb has a pretty hip reputation and that’s reflected in what’s for sale and the type of store you’ll find here.